Continual Learning via Ensemble-Based Depth-Wise Masked Autoencoders for Data Quality Monitoring in High-Energy Physics

-Anomaly classification tests were performed on test data that were injected with synthetic anomalies to replicate the presence of real anomalies. \textit{Anomaly factors} of ``0.0'', ``0.2'', ``0.4'', ``0.6'', ``0.8'', ``1.5'', and ``2.0'' were considered for this study.
+Anomaly classification tests were performed on test data that were injected with synthetic anomalies. \textit{Anomaly factors} of ``0.0'', ``0.2'', ``0.4'', ``0.6'', ``0.8'', ``1.5'', and ``2.0'' were considered for this study.
 The location of an anomaly was chosen by randomly selecting with equal probability an individual pixel within the HE, and the DigiOccupancy for that pixel was then multiplied by the anomaly factor value.
-These anomalies were selected to simulate real, studied detector anomalies, with, for instance, 0.0 representing a dead channel, 0.2 - 0.8 representing degraded channels, and 1.5 and 2.0 representing hot channels.
-Time-windows of varying lengths were considered for both scenarios in which the anomalies were \textit{transient}, existing for only a subset of the overall LS, or \textit{persistent}, existing for the entirety of the time-window.
-Two different scaling methods were employed in parallel as part of a pre-processing step.
-The first is a \textit{quantile scaling} technique derived using the following formula:
+These anomaly strengths reflect actual detector abnormalities, with 0.0 representing a dead channel, 0.2 to 0.8 representing degraded channels, and 1.5 and 2.0 representing hot channels.
+Time-windows of varying lengths were considered for both scenarios in which the anomalies were transient or persistent.
+Two different scaling methods, \textit{quantile} and \textit{max}, were employed in parallel as part of a pre-processing step.
+This was due to the empirical observation that max scaling provided better sensitivity to anomaly factors $<1.0$, while quantile scaling provided better sensitivity to anomaly factors $>1.0$.
+Quantile scaling was applied using the following formula: